jnordst/CSV-to-SQL-Converter/README.md

 A simple Python application that reads a .csv file, formats all the data from each rows, then writes the result to a .sql file

 ## Disclaimer
-I only formatted to cover VARCHAR, INT, DOUBLE, and DATE data types
+I only programmed formatting for VARCHAR, INT, DOUBLE, and DATE data types

-If your table contains other data types then this will likely not work for.
+If your table contains other data types then this will likely not work for you.
 But feel free to adjust it to your needs

 ## How to Use
 1. Replace the games.csv with a your own csv